 Filter fabric technology has changed significantly over the last 20 years.
-Back then, a machine was likely a single-stage collector equipped with a 30-micro bag.
-These bags almost did more harm than good.
-They poorly filtered the small dust particles, which are sometimes the most harmful ones.
+A machine was likely a single-stage collector equipped with a 30-micro bag back then.
+These bags almost did more harm than good, and they poorly filtered the small dust particles, which are sometimes the most harmful ones.

 How much Suction Power do I need?

 The last thing you want to do is purchase a dust collector that does not provide enough suction for your needs.
-Suction is measured by CFM.
-Your suction needs are dependent on the tools you use in your workshop.
+CFM measures suction, and your suction needs are dependent on the tools you use in your workshop.

-Keep in mind that every foot of pipe will add resistance to the suction so you will need to calculate the amount of static-pressure loss that will occur between your dust collector and where your tools are set up.
-As each manufacturer is different, you should check their websites for performance curves (such as the one to the right).
+Keep in mind that every foot of pipe will add resistance to the suction, so you will need to calculate the amount of static-pressure loss between your dust collector and where your tools are set up.
+As each manufacturer is different, you should check their websites for performance curves (the one to the right).

-Should I get a Single Stage or Two Stage?
+Should I get a Single Stage or Two Stages?

-Single stages are cheaper than two stage systems.
-Does that mean that they are worse and not as effective?
+Single-stage systems are cheaper than two-stage systems, which means that they are worse and not as effective?
 It is likely so.
-A two stage collector will first draw air into a separator that filters out the larger pieces.
+A two-stage collector will first draw air into a separator that filters out the larger pieces.
 From there, the smaller pieces reach a filter.

 When it comes to these types of products, they are designed to offer improvement in your shop, so you need to check that you are getting a high-quality one.

-They are made to clean your workshop and keep your space free from dust, debris, and other particles.
-Not only can these make your shop look messy and can make work more difficult to complete, but they can also cause some health issues if you are breathing them in.
+They are made to clean your workshop and free your space from dust, debris, and other particles.
+These make your shop look messy and can make work more difficult to complete, but they can also cause some health issues if you are breathing them in.

-This is where dust collectors come in, and they can be used alongside a respirator to protect your skin and lungs from particles.
-A lot of power tools do come with their own dust collectors, but purchasing a full-size device is recommended
+This is where dust collectors come in, and you can use them alongside a respirator to protect your skin and lungs from particles.
+Many power tools come with their dust collectors, but purchasing a full-size device is recommended.